 Breast Cancer Overview

-Breast cancer is formed in the breast cells or the milk-producing glands also known as the lobules.
+Breast cancer is formed in the breast cells of the milk-producing glands also known as the lobules.
 The fibrous and fatty tissue of the breasts is an easy target for cancer to develop.
 It is the most common type of cancers found in women.
 Although it can even appear in men it is more commonly seen in the women patients.

 Several breast cancer awareness programs are developed these days for early diagnosis and treatment of it.
-Over the span of time, with several inputs in research and medical field survival rates of breast cancer has increased.
+Over the span of time, with several inputs in research and medical field survival rates of this cancer has increased.